TritonDataCenter/node-triton/README.md

 - Node-smartdc still has more complete coverage of the Triton [CloudAPI](https://apidocs.joyent.com/cloudapi/).
 However, `triton` is catching up and is much more friendly to use.

-## cloudapi2.js differences with node-smartdc/lib/cloudapi.js

-The old node-smartdc module included an lib for talking directly to the SDC Cloud API (node-smartdc/lib/cloudapi.js).
-Part of this module (node-triton) is a re-write of the Cloud API lib with some backward incompatibilities.
-The differences and backward incompatibilities are discussed here.

-- Currently no caching options in cloudapi2.js (this should be re-added in some form).
-The `noCache` option to many of the cloudapi.js methods will not be re-added, it was a wart.
-- The leading `account` option to each cloudapi.js method has been dropped.
-It was redundant for the constructor `account` option.
-- "account" is now "user" in the CloudAPI constructor.
-- All (all? at least at the time of this writing) methods in cloudapi2.js have a signature of `function (options, callback)` instead of the sometimes haphazard extra arguments.

 ## Development Hooks